-The Student Success Center (SSC) includes the Office of Academic Advisement, the Learning Center, and Disability Services.
+The Student Success Center (SSC) includes the Office of Academic Advisement, the Learning Center, Arthur O. Eve Higher Education Program, Vision for Success, and Disability Services.
 The SSC is located on the first floor of the Research and Information Commons (RIC), (716) 839-8228.